How to Set and Achieve Goals

 Stay motivated, committed, and moving forward

-Goals are objectives, targets, purposes, intentions, and plans that you intend to achieve.
+Goals are objectives, targets, or intentions that you aim to achieve.
 They can be personal or support the objectives of your work organization.
-Whether your goal is a promotion at work, a streamlined work process, a new customer, a published article, an exercise program, or weight loss, the goal must be your goal.
-You are less likely to achieve your manager’s goal, your spouse’s goal, or the goal you think you ought to work on this year.
+Whether your goal is a promotion at work, a streamlined work process, a new customer, or a published article, goals must become yours.
+You are less likely to achieve goals you are tasked with if you do not take ownership of them.

-Hyrum Smith, the founder of Franklin Quest, later Franklin-Covey Inc., developed a "Success Triangle" that puts governing values at the base of the goal-setting process and recommends linking every goal to a governing value.
-For example, if diversity in the workforce is a value your organization espouses, then at least one goal must further diversity.
-Every goal should be linked to a governing value.
+One recommendation is to link each goal to a value.
+For example, if diversity in the workforce is a value your organization advocates, then at least one goal must further diversity.

-Establish short-term, mid-term, and long-term goals based on the solid foundation of your values.
+Establish short-term, mid-term, and long-term goals based on the solid foundation of your values, or your company's values.
 If your goal is congruent with and allows you to live your most important values, you are more likely to accomplish the goal.

 - Family and home